rafaelapz/user_interfaces/README.md

 # Setup and Installation

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.<br>
-Open the project in Qt Creator.
+2. Open the project in Qt Creator. <br>
-Build and run the project.
+3. In the run configuration, write the path to the videos folder in quotes. for example "C://user_interfaces_project/videos". <br>
-In the run configuration
+4. Build and run the project. <br>

 # Usage